alban-read/Scheme-Windows-Tiled-Shell/chez-scheme-changes/setup_escapekey.md

-# Things needed to update scheme for this project.
+## Things needed to update the scheme engine for this project.

 - A Windows C++ compiler.
 - Visual Studio Community